-The materials are the same for the 30, 40, and 50 year roof.
-The other roofers are selling you a warranty which you will need to collect on when your roof fails.
+Generally, the materials are the same for the 30, 40, and 50 year roof and you are being sold a warranty which you will need to collect on when your roof fails.
 The money you will work to collect would be a depreciated value on the roof.
 A very small percentage of people (if any) actually collect on that warranty for a few reasons: 1.
 The home has changed ownership and either the warranty isn’t transferable or the new owners are not aware of it.
 Or 2.
 When ownership is the same, after 20 years they don’t want to go through the effort of collecting the amortized portion of the roof value.
 For these reasons we feel it is better to keep that money in your pocket.
 We can sell you the warranty if you want it, but we do not recommend it.
-More information on roofing warranties can be found here: http://staticcontent.nrca.net/consumer/warranties.pdf.
+More information on roofing warranties can be found here:

 If you want a roof that will last 40-50 years, we recommend a metal roof and will be happy to give you a quote.
-It tends to be double the material cost, but the labor, overhead and soft costs remain pretty much the same.
+Standing seam is very popular and about the same material cost as asphalt shingle, but the labor is significantly more.
 The Net Present Value (NPV) of a metal roof generally looks better than a shingle roof.
 See also "What's the deal with a Metal Roof?" in the FAQ.